Collision: Types of collisions

 Deflection happens when an object hits a plane surface.
 If the kinetic energy after impact is the same as before impact, it is an elastic collision.
 If kinetic energy is lost, it is an inelastic collision.
 The diagram does not show whether the illustrated collision was elastic or inelastic, because no velocities are provided.
 The most one can say is that the collision was not perfectly inelastic, because in that case the ball would have stuck to the wall.

-Collision is short-duration interaction between two bodies or more than two bodies simultaneously causing change in motion of bodies involved due to internal forces acted between them during this.
-Collisions involve forces (there is a change in velocity).
+Collision is short-duration interaction between two or more bodies simultaneously, causing change in their velocities due to repelling forces exerted by their interactions.
 The magnitude of the velocity difference just before impact is called the closing speed.
-All collisions conserve momentum.
+All collisions conserve the total momentum of the colliding objects.
 What distinguishes different types of collisions is whether they also conserve kinetic energy of the system before and after the collision.
 Collisions are of two types: